LiteLLM Proxy Integration

 spend = await client.get_spend()

 LiteLLM Proxy tracks spend per virtual key automatically.
-Combined with Sagewai's built-in budget enforcement (check_budget() / record_spend() in BaseAgent), you get two independent layers of cost control.
+Combined with Sagewai's check_budget() / record_spend() in BaseAgent, you have two independent layers of cost control.

-LiteLLM Proxy supports routing strategies that distribute requests across providers:
+Configure how LiteLLM Proxy distributes requests across providers:

 | Strategy | Behavior |